NotePlan/plugins/README.md

 `npc plugin:dev` from the root of your local `NotePlan/plugins` repository which will bundle all the files in your `/src` directory into single file `script.js` and will be copied from your repository directory to your Plugins folder in the running NotePlan data directory for testing.

+The `init` script should have detected whether you are using the SetApp or App Store version of NotePlan and set the correct path to your Plugins folder.
+If it did not, you can manually change it in `.pluginpath`.

 *Note: The watcher will remain running, _watching_ the NotePlan directory and re-compile whenever changes have been made to your `<your_plugin>/src` JavaScript files.*

 **npc plugin:dev <your_plugin_directory> --watch**